Revinianz13/NextJS-Udemy/README.md

 # Purpose of the Branch

-Here i will host the module #4 of the next js course.
+Here i will host the module #5 of the next js course.
-This course is about optimized Next.js apps
+This course section i about adding back end logic to Next projects

 # General Info of the current repository